 This text was was written between August 2018 and April 2020.
 It begun two years ago in the wake of Anna’s death.
 Although today the present is so much more, well – present than the past and the beginning times of Oblivia, I still want to share this reflection on when we started out and of what we were influenced by.

-The video: In 2015 Oblivia created The Rave, a live streamed performance where we were dancing in the studio for 2.5 hrs and streaming around the world and to Mad House in the adjacent building.
-This video is from a rehearsal edited by Meri Ekola.
+In 2015 Oblivia created The Rave, a live streamed performance where four people were dancing in the studio for 2.5 hrs.
+The performance was live streamed around the world and to Mad House in the adjacent building.
+The video is from a rehearsal edited by Meri Ekola.

 The mythical beginning

 The story of the beginning is a soothing place.
 It roots you and explains something about the core of what you are looking at.
 It is situated nearly as far away in the past as when Eos was rising rose-fingered from the sea in ancient Greece.
 The beginning is an innocent place where everything is possible, where the sun is shining and the spring rain is drizzling on the streets of London.

 Alain Platel started out working in his living room together with his sister, a friend and a sofa.
 Such a cool beginning.
 We worked in cellars, living rooms, bed rooms, kitchens, parks, gyms, borrowed offices, shopping malls, department stores.
 In the empty foyé of the Barbican, Anna and I held our own DIY residency, planning while eating discount-sushi from TESCO the Beckett What Where performance on the disused railway tracks VR:n makasiinit 2002 in Helsinki.